 Some of the best golf clubs for kids!
 How do the USKids Tour Series and Flynn Golf VT Max Velocity irons compare to each other?

-Addressed in other articles are detailed club fitting guidelines, advice on golf irons for older juniors (e.g. kids over 11+ years old and teens) or the best golf drivers for kids.
-See this post for an in-depth review of the USKids Tour Series 3 clubs.
+For information on all the other junior golf clubs available in the market see the article "Kids Golf Clubs for Ages 4 – 13 Years Old".
+Also addressed in other articles are detailed club fitting guidelines, advice on golf irons for older juniors (e.g. kids over 11+ years old and teens) and the best golf drivers for kids.
+We have also done an in-depth review of the USKids Tour Series 3 clubs.

 The first impression of the irons is that both the VT Max and USKids irons are both made from high quality materials and are well designed and manufactured.
 Both are made from 431 stainless steel.